Brunel-Visualization/Brunel/docker/notebook-datascience/README.md

 # Demo Jupyter Datai Science Notebook with Brunel

+**NOTE: this will build, but will not run due to a jype error - investigating**

 This [Docker](https://www.docker.com) image provides a quick method to experiment with Brunel within a [Jupyter Notebook](http://jupyter.org).
 It is based on the [Data Science Notebook](https://hub.docker.com/r/jupyter/datascience-notebook/) Docker image, with